 The Rome by night tour continues into the Piazza Venezia, whose imposing marble monument to Vittoria Emanuele II becomes ever more dramatic once the day has folded into the night.
 Dedicated to the ‘Unknown Soldier’ (MiliteIgnoto), the monument strives to preserve memories of the sacrificed soldiers lost throughout the ages, never to be identified.

-Once home to the embassy of the Republic of Venice, the piazza is the central hub of the city where several roads intersect, reflecting its true heritage having been built by the Venetian Cardinal – Pietro Barbo.
+Once home to the Republic of Venice’s embassy, the piazza is the city’s central hub.
+Several roads intersect, reflecting its true heritage having been built by the Venetian Cardinal – Pietro Barbo.

 Beyond the piazza lies the Roman Forum.
 Day-to-day life continued unabated for centuries with many a triumphal procession, public speech, gladiatorial march, or political campaign run in its surroundings.